Pfoxj/Main/contents/builders-day/index.md

   bio: "Chelsea Barabas is currently the Head of Social Innovation at the Digital Currency Initiative.
 She recently graduated from MIT, where she researched emerging civil rights issues related to the application of machine learning methods to human resource management practices in the U.S. This work naturally led to Chelsea\u2019s work and interest in digital currencies and distributed ledger technology as a new form of trust infrastructure for the Internet.
 At the Digital Currency Initiative she is leading the effort to collaborate with hackers, development organizations and civil society groups to build applications on the blockchain that address a broad range of social issues, such as secure identity and consumer-driven data practices, transparency in fiscal governance, and financial inclusion for the unbanked.\n"
   isScienceFair: false
   home: Cambridge, MA
+- name: Christopher Allen
+  subtitle: Blockstream
+  image: /static/img/people/christopher_allen.jpg
+  bio: "Christopher Allen is an entrepreneur, technologist, and educator who specializes in collaboration, security, and trust.
+As a pioneer in internet cryptography, he\u2019s initiated cross-industry collaborations and created industry standards that influence the entire internet.
+He worked with Netscape to develop SSL and co-authored the IETF TLS internet draft that is now at the heart of all secure commerce on the World Wide Web.
+Though he\u2019s worked within numerous privacy and security sectors, Christopher\u2019s recent emphasis has been on engines of trust such as blockchain, smart contracts, and smart signatures, in particular decentralized self-sovereign identity.
+Christopher has been a digital civil liberties and human-rights privacy advisor, mobile developer, startup consultant, MBA faculty, and social web strategy consultant.
+He currently is Principle Architect at Blockstream."
+  isScienceFair: false
+  home: SF
 - name: Constance Choi
   subtitle: COALA, Blockchain Workshops
   image: /static/img/people/constance_choi.jpg